martin-mfg/openapi-generator/samples/client/petstore/bash/README.md

-# Some example Bash client
+#  Bash client

 ## Overview

-This is a Bash client script for accessing Some example service.
+This is a Bash client script for accessing  service.

 The script uses cURL underneath for making all REST calls.